WalletConnect/walletconnect-specs/auth/authentication.md

 2. Website generates new keypair and derives a new response topic from it
 3. Website sends new request to previously paired wallet, using known pairing topic, but subscribes to new response topic
 4. User is prompted/redirected to wallet
-5. User approves prompt for auth in wallet
+5. User approves prompt for auth in wallet, wallet responds on the new response topic
 6. User returns to website after prompt success
-7. User approves prompt for auth in wallet, wallet responds on the new response topic
-8. User returns to website after prompt success
-9. Website is now authenticated with signed message
+7. Website is now authenticated with signed message

 ## Request Protocol